 EEF research shows metacognition boosts learner progress by eight months annually.
 Younger learners build stronger skills by reflecting (Education Endowment Foundation).
 A Year 4 teacher could ask learners to rate confidence, per research by Flavell (1979).
 This helps them see when they need more help (Hartman, 1998).

-Metacognition supports all learners, regardless of ability.
-High achievers challenge themselves, avoiding complacency, and struggling learners gain independence.
 Metacognition helps learners manage GCSE revision across many subjects.
 For example, a history teacher could use 'knowledge audits' (Winne, 2017; Dunlosky & Metcalfe, 2009).
-This involves learners listing what they know, doubt, and must learn (Tanner, 2012).
+In these audits, learners list what they know, what they doubt, and what they still need to learn (Tanner, 2012).

 Essential Metacognitive Strategies for Teachers